ppetrovtv/pine_script_docs/source/Introduction.rst

 `TradingView <https://www.tradingview.com/>`__ has designed its own scripting language called **Pine Script**.
-It allows users to create customized indicators and run them on our servers.
-Pine was designed as a lightweight language focused on the specific task of developing indicators.
+It allows users to create custom indicators and run them on our servers.
+Pine was designed as a lightweight language focused on the specific task of developing indicators and strategies.
 Most of TradingView's built-in indicators have been coded in Pine.
 It is our explicit goal to keep Pine accessible and easy to understand for the broadest possible audience.